kartonfarkas/api_docs/source/suite/external_events/external_event_create.rst

 Creating an External Event
 ==========================

-Creates an external event with the specified name.
+Creates an external event with the specified name, which lets your external program (e.g. CMS, CRM) act as a trigger to be used in Suite.

 Endpoint
 --------